 Other textbooks and websites exist.
 You should find resources that are assisting with your learning.

-The Dunnhumby dataset and mini case, and the Mid-State dataset and final case can be accessed by clicking on this link.
+The Dunnhumby dataset and mini case, and the dataset and case for the final can be accessed by clicking on this link.
 The folder contains the case, the assignment, and the datasets.

 The homework and topics can be viewed by clicking on this link.
 For the homework, a few datasets are available.
 More can be found through this curated list.
 The required readings can be downloaded by clicking on this link.